johnnyZeppelin/vlm-semvink/README.md

-# Do "New Snow Tablets" Contain Snow?
-Large Language Models Over-Rely on Names to Identify Ingredients of Chinese Drugs
+# Hidden in Plain Sight: Vision-Language Models' Blind Spot for Optical Illusions
-This is an academic paper project page of the paper <a href="https://arxiv.org/abs/2504.03786" target="_blank">Do "New Snow Tablets" Contain Snow?
-Large Language Models Over-Rely on Names to Identify Ingredients of Chinese Drugs</a>.
+This is an academic paper project page of the paper <a href="https://arxiv.org/abs/2504.03786" target="_blank">Hidden in Plain Sight: Vision-Language Models' Blind Spot for Optical Illusions</a>.

 ## Acknowledgments
 Parts of this project page were adopted from the [Nerfies](https://nerfies.github.io/) page.